rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 sudo chown -R geekotest:geekotest rocky cd rocky

-# when working in /var/lib/openqa nearly all commands need sudo so it is much
+# when working in /var/lib/openqa nearly all commands need sudo so it is
 #   easier to su to root.
 If desired sudo per command can be used instead.
 sudo su
 git config --global --add safe.directory /var/lib/openqa/share/tests/rocky